seiixasgustavo/gnbs-compiler/README.md

 # GNBS Language Compiler

 This project will be a C++/Golang compiler using the French language.
-Its going to follow the strong typed iterative paradigm.
+It's going to follow the strong typed iterative paradigm.

 ## Syntax